Plumber in Southwark — Verified Local Plumbers

 SE1 — Borough, Bermondsey, London Bridge, Waterloo, Elephant & Castle The most commercially mixed postcode in the borough.
 Purpose-built flats, warehouse conversions, council estates and offices throughout SE1.
 Confirm isolation points and managing agent consent before any work begins.

 SE5 — Camberwell Victorian and Edwardian terraces with a significant council estate presence.
 Gravity-fed systems and potential lead supply runs in pre-1970 stock.
-Active selective licensing area.
+Selective licensing may apply depending on ward — confirm via Southwark’s property licensing page.

 SE15 — Peckham and Nunhead Mixed Victorian, inter-war and post-war stock.
-Active selective licensing area.
+High private rented sector concentration.
 Conservation area at Peckham Hill Street.
-High private rented sector concentration.
+Selective licensing may apply depending on ward — confirm via Southwark’s property licensing page.

 SE16 — Bermondsey, Rotherhithe and Surrey Quays Warehouse conversions alongside purpose-built riverside developments and council estates.
 Concrete floors affect drainage routing.
-Active selective licensing area.
+Selective licensing may apply depending on ward — confirm via Southwark’s property licensing page.

 SE17 — Walworth and Elephant & Castle Council estates, post-war flat blocks and newer residential development.
-Active selective licensing area.
 Confirm heating system type before quoting heating work.
+Selective licensing may apply depending on ward — confirm via Southwark’s property licensing page.

 SE21 — Dulwich and West Dulwich Victorian and Edwardian semi-detached and detached.
 Conservation areas — external works require care.
 Higher proportion of owner-occupied properties.